 Many agents say they’ll help you negotiate the best deal.
 That’s dubious.
 Bargaining hard to risk losing a deal is bad for business.

 When I made an offer through an agent at one time, the seller countered it by another $30,000.
 My buyer’s agent said the seller’s counteroffer was “a really generous offer and an excellent value for the home.”
-She cited market trends, how the property was extremely well cared for, and that the yard was a big bonus.
+She cited market trends, how the property was extremely well cared for, and said that the yard was a big bonus.
 When I decided to back off for other reasons, the seller came back with an offer that was $25,000 below my original offer.

 Going with the agent’s recommendation would’ve cost me $55,000 right there.
 An agent’s incentive lies in moving toward a transaction, not away from it.
 It’s wishful thinking to count on an agent to negotiate a good deal for you.